 Visualize Your Goals

-It’s nice to have a visual representation of your goals to remind and motivate you.
-This is where my skill progression charts are very handy.
+I’ve created two ways for you to have a visual representation of your goals to remind and motivate you.
+Either the old-school way on paper, with my Skill Progression Charts, or the new way with the SkillTrakker web app.
 You can visualize what gymnastics skills you need to learn, and your progression as you master them.

 On the charts you can check off when you have gotten a skill, when you can do it well, and when you have mastered it.
 The skill charts are especially helpful if you are trying to get to the next gymnastics level.
 Like in our example of moving from Xcel Bronze to Xcel Silver, the skill progression charts show you what skills you need to be learning.